RunDevelopment/refa/README.md

   * Complement
   * Structural equality

-- NFA specific operations
+- NFA and ENFA specific operations

   * Union and Concatenation with other FA
   * Quantification
   * Reverse
-  * Accept all suffixes of a language

 - JavaScript RegExp

-  * RegExp to RE and RE to RegExp
+  * RegExp to RE AST and RE AST to RegExp
     * All flags are fully supported
     * Unicode properties
     * Change flags